Graduation

 General Graduation Requirements

-Students are expected to familiarize themselves with the rules and regulations of both the University and their specific majors.
-Detailed information concerning graduation requirements is available in this catalog as part of department descriptions.
+Students are expected to familiarize themselves with the policies of the university and the requirements of their specific academic programs.
+Information regarding program graduation requirements is available in this catalog, and in a student's degree audit.
 Responsibility for satisfying all graduation requirements rests upon the student.
-UVU reserves the right to change graduation requirements at any time.
+The university reserves the right to change graduation requirements as needed/required to meet its mission, objectives, and obligations.

-The University confers degrees, diplomas, or certificates upon students who meet both the General Education requirements of the University and the specific requirements of one of the academic departments.
+The university confers academic awards upon students who meet both the General Education requirements of the university and the specific requirements of their academic department(s).

 Credit Requirement

-Please see the Graduate Studies section of the catalog regarding credit requirements for master degree programs.
+Please see the Graduate Studies website regarding credit requirements for master's degree programs.

-A minimum cumulative grade point average (GPA) of 2.0 (C) is required for graduation.
-In some programs specific course grades below 2.0 will not be accepted for graduation and some programs require a higher cumulative grade point average (see individual program requirements).
+A minimum cumulative grade point average (GPA) of 2.0 is required for graduation.
+In some programs, specific course grades below 2.0 (C) will not be accepted for graduation and some programs require a higher cumulative grade point average (see individual program requirements).

 Graduation Catalog Requirement

-Programs that are no longer being offered may not be pursued by students who were not admitted or formally matriculated in that program during the accepted period of time.
-Students who were admitted or matriculated into the program while it was offered must complete the program prior to the expiration of the program's final catalog year.
+Programs that are no longer offered may not be pursued by students who were not admitted or formally matriculated in them during the accepted period of time.
+Students who were admitted or matriculated into a program while it was offered must complete the program prior to the expiration of the program's final catalog year.
 Students may not combine portions of different catalogs to fulfill graduation requirements.
 Once a catalog is selected, students must abide by all the graduation requirements specified within that catalog.
 Minors can only be sought if offered during that catalog year.
-Please see the Graduate Studies section of the catalog regarding catalog year requirements for master degree programs.

 Global/Intercultural Requirement